 Funded by the federal government, this loan has among the lowest interest rates of all the loan programs (5 percent), with the debt incurred by the student.
 Repayment of this loan is deferred until nine months after a student graduates or leaves the college.
-Maximum loan amount is $5,500 for an undergraduate degree.
+The maximum loan amount is $5,500 for an undergraduate degree.

 A financial aid package that is enhanced in order to entice a student to attend that institution.
 Preferential packaging may increase grants over loans, or provide more aid than a student's demonstrated need.

 A subsidized Stafford Loan is federally guaranteed and is based on financial need.
 Interest on this loan does not accrue while the student is in school (as long as he or she is enrolled at least half time).
 The federal government subsidizes (pays) the interest on the loan while a student is enrolled.

 An unsubsidized Stafford Loan is federally guaranteed and is not based on financial need.
 Interest will accrue from the time the loan is taken out, but a student does not need to make interest or principal payments until six months after graduation (or until six months after a student drops below half-time status).
 There are maximum amounts a student can receive per school year.